skatscher/jpa2-notes/8-jpql.md

 The navigation is performed using the dot(**.**) operator.
 The navigation stops at state field paths and collection-valued association paths.

-The keyword `OBJECT` has no implct on the query but may be used as a visual clue to sgnify that an entity is expected.
-Unfortunately, `OBJECT` is restricted to id vars (though e.department would return an entity, you cannot use `OBJECT` - only `e`) and thus not very useful.
+The keyword `OBJECT` has no impact on the query but may be used as a visual clue to signify that an entity is expected.
+Unfortunately, `OBJECT` is restricted to id vars (though e.department would return an entity, you cannot use `OBJECT(e.department)` - only `e`) and thus not very useful.
+It exists mainy for compatibilty reasons, as it was assumed that SQL would support it.

 The `DISTINCT` operator is used to exclude duplicates:
 `SELECT DISTINCT e.department FROM Employee e`

 The result type of a select query may not include collection-valued paths:
-`SELECT d.employees FROM Department d` is illegal.
+`SELECT d.employees FROM Department d` is illegal **see BasicJpqlTest - it sems to be possible after all**.
 This restriction prevent the provider from combining successive DB rows to a single result (and why would that be bad?) -> SO

 When a select query returns an embeddable , like in `SELECT e.address FROM Employee e`, it's important to note that the embeddable **will not be managed**.
 In order to obtain managed embeddables, retrieve the managed embedding entities and navigate from there.